vegaprotocol/documentation/docs/tutorials/using-data-sources.md

 ---
-title: Use oracle data
+title: Using data sources
 hide_title: false
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-An oracle is a system that allows external data to be represented on a blockchain.
-Oracles are used as data sources on Vega to provide specific data that will be submitted to settle and terminate markets.
-All markets need a data source.

-The Vega network accepts three types of sources to provide data.
-Note, not all oracles provide the same type of data.
-* Open Oracle
-* JSON data
-* Internal timestamp source that is provided by the network

 ## Choosing a data source when proposing a market
-You need to specify details about the oracle in a market's governance proposal, including what data it can provide, before it's submitted.

-When configuring a market's instrument, you will need to select the data from one of the two sources.
+You need to specify details about the data required for a market in the market creation governance proposal.
+When configuring a market's instrument, you will need to select the data sourcefor two events: settlement and trading termination.

 This is done by:
-1. Defining an oracle spec binding for settlement price
+1. Defining an data source spec binding for settlement price
-2. Configuring an oracle spec for settlement price values
+2. Configuring an data source spec for settlement price values
-3. Defining an oracle spec binding for trading termination
+3. Defining an data source spec binding for trading termination
-4. Configuring an oracle spec for trading termination values
+4. Configuring an data source spec for trading termination values

 The **binding** tells the market which field contains the value.
 The **spec** defines which public keys to watch for data from, and which values to pass through to the binding.

-When it's time for a market to settle, someone needs to submit the data that matches the oracle spec defined in the market.
+When it's time for a market to settle, someone needs to submit the data that matches the spec defined in the market.

 :::note Read more:
 [Market governance concepts:](../concepts/vega-protocol.md)
 [Tutorial - proposing a market:](./proposals/new-market-proposal.md)
 :::

-## Who can submit oracle data
+## Who can submit data
-Any Vega keypair can submit oracle data to the chain.
-In the configuration for a market, an oracle specification field dictates which data feeds it is interested in.
+Any Vega keypair can submit data.
+In the configuration for a market, a data source specification field dictates which data feeds it is interested in.
 In effect, it works as a filter.
 This specification means that the creator of an instrument for a market will choose in advance a price source, and which data fields the market requires to settle and terminate.

-## Open Oracle
+## Signed Messages
-[Open Oracle](https://github.com/compound-finance/open-oracle) is a standard for encoding price data and signatures for price messages.
+Vega's Data Sourcing framework supports ABI-encoded [Open Oracle](https://github.com/compound-finance/open-oracle) messages.
+Signed Messages can be vefiried to have come from the public key that signed them, which allows markets on Vega to use pricing data sourced from Ethereum

-### Using Open Oracle data in a market proposal
+### Using Signed Messages a market proposal
 For the binding, use the `name` field of the data.
-In the case of our example above, this would be `"prices.BTC.value"`.
+In the case of Open Oracle messages, the price data will be availableas 'prices.currency-code.value', for example:`"prices.BTC.value"`.

 For now this will focus on using the data for settlement price - both examples below use a Vega time data source to terminate the market.